coveo-labs/zapier/README.md

 In order to get a better grasp of the requirements for the CLI as well as how it functions, follow the first section, the setup portion, of this [tutorial](https://zapier.com/developer/start/introduction).
 You can follow the entire tutorial if you wish, but do not clone the Coveo app if you do, clone their example app instead.

-Note: you will need your own Zapier account or the Coveo Zapier account information in order to login from the command line in the `Run Zapier Login` step in the tutorial.
-If you choose to login from another account other than Coveo's, you will need to change the contents of the config file to the dev platform as well as get the correct redirect_uri after pushing the app for the first time.
-Hence, it is suggested you login with the Coveo Zapier account.
-Contact whomever has it on hand.
+Note: you will need your own Zapier account in order to login from the command line in the `Run Zapier Login` step in the tutorial.

 Once you have completed the set up and logged in, you'll want to clone the Coveo app, move into the directory where the app code was stored, and install it's components: